 8 Things You Need To Know Before Your First Eyelash Extensions Appointment

-If you are new to eyelash extensions, these FAQs will clear all your doubts.
+If you are new to eyelash extensions in Singapore, these FAQs will clear all your doubts.
 Read on to find out if you will still take your first step to bigger and brighter looking eyes.

 What are Lash Extensions and what are the different types?